mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 - Metronome 0.6.41
 - CNI 0.7.6
 - Boost 1.65.0
-- OpenResty 1.15.8.3.
+- OpenResty 1.15.8.3

 # New Features and Capabilities

-## Resource Limits for Containers
+## Vertical Container Bursting

-DC/OS now allows you to set CPU and memory limits on services that are greater than the minimum guaranteed CPU/memory resources specified.
-This means that services can run with a guarantee of some amount of CPU and memory, while being allowed to consume up to a greater amount of these resources when free CPU cycles and/or memory is available.
+DC/OS now allows you to set a limit on the amount of CPUs and memory used by Marathon apps and pods.
+This means that services can run with a guaranteed amount of CPU and memory, while being allowed to consume up to a greater amount of these resources when free CPU cycles and/or memory is available.
 For more information, see [Creating Services](/mesosphere/dcos/2.1/deploying-services/creating-services/).

-## Custom Certificate for Admin Router

-The new Custom Certificates feature allows you to provide a custom non-CA certificate that is used by Admin Router for external clients connecting to a cluster.
-For more information, see [Configuring a Custom External Certificate](/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/)

-## Calico for Network Policy
+## Network Policies with Calico
-Calico is now pre-installed in a DC/OS cluster and can be used by containers to join overlay networks and set network policies.
+Calico is now pre-installed in DC/OS 2.1 and can be used by containers to join overlay networks and set network policies.
+The DC/OS Calico component integrates Calico networking into DC/OS, providing the Calico CNI plug-in for Mesos Universal Container Runtime and the Calico libnetwork plug-in for Docker Engine.
 For more information, see [Calico](/mesosphere/dcos/2.1/networking/SDN/calico).

-## Jobs support for Container Network
+## Jobs Virtual Networking Support
 Metronome based jobs can now join container networks to communicate with other services/jobs in the same network.
+For more information, see [Creating Jobs](/mesosphere/dcos/2.1/deploying-jobs/quickstart/).

+## Custom Certificates for Admin Router
+DC/OS now allows you to provide a non-CA custom external certificate and key that the Admin Router will then use for clients connecting to a cluster.
+For more information, see [Configuring a Custom External Certificate](/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/)

 ## Domain Sockets for Agent Executor Communication
 Agents and Executors now communicate over Unix Domain sockets making operators life easy in the presence of container overlay networks.

-### Marathon Fixed and Improved Issues
+# Marathon Fixed and Improved Issues
 For a detailed description on updates to Marathon, see the [changelog](https://github.com/mesosphere/marathon/blob/master/changelog.md).

-## Breaking changes
+# Breaking changes
 - Removed the octarine package from DC/OS.
 It was originally used as a proxy for the CLI but is not used for this purpose anymore.
 - DC/OS Net now waits until agents become active before adding DNS entries for tasks on the agent to prevent resolving to unreachable addresses.
 (DCOS_OSS-5463)
 - Removed the avro-cpp package from DC/OS.
 It was originally used as part of the metrics-collection framework which now relies on a different infrastructure.
 - Removed the spartan package from DC/OS.
 Is was deprecated in 1.11 and replaced by dcos-net.
 - Removed the toybox package from DC/OS.
 Is was used only by Spartan.
 - Removed the dcos-history-service from DC/OS.
 (DCOS-58529)

-## Fixed and Improved Issues
+# Fixed and Improved Issues
 - COPS-6128
 - COPS-6121
 - COPS-6092